nativescript-community/texttospeech/README.md

 │   │   ├── main-page.js
 │   │   ├── main-page.xml
 │   │   ├── node_modules
-│   │   │   └── nativescript-TextToSpeech <-- The install will place the module's code here
+│   │   │   └── nativescript-texttospeech <-- The install will place the module's code here
 │   │   │       └── ...
-│   │   └── package.json <----------------- The install will register “nativescript-TextToSpeech as a dependency here
+│   │   └── package.json <----------------- The install will register “nativescript-texttospeech as a dependency here
 │   └── tns_modules
 │       └── ...
 └── platforms